List of Jujutsu Kaisen characters: Yuji Itadori

 Yuji Itadori (虎杖 悠仁, Itadori Yūji) is a high school student who inadvertently becomes the vessel for the powerful Curse Ryomen Sukuna (両面 宿儺) after consuming one of his fingers to protect his friends.
 Recruited by Satoru Gojo, he enrolls at Tokyo Jujutsu High under a suspended death sentence, tasked with collecting Sukuna's remaining fingers.
 Yuji trains under Kento Nanami and befriends Aoi Todo, mastering Black Flash (黒閃, Kokusen).
 During the Shibuya Incident, Sukuna briefly takes control, massacring civilians before Yuji regains dominance.
 He later defeats Mahito with Todo's aid, but Sukuna eventually transfers into Megumi Fushiguro's body.
-Yuji awakens Blood Manipulation (赤血 操術, Sekketsu Sōjutsu) and Sukuna's Curse Technique as well.
+Yuji awakens Blood Manipulation (赤血 操術, Sekketsu Sōjutsu) and the Shrine (御廚子, Mizushi) of Sukuna, as well.
 Alongside allies, he weakens Sukuna until Megumi resists from within.
 A final Black Flash ends the battle.
+Sixty-eight years later, he is considered humanity's strongest Jujutsu Sorcerer, and his whereabouts are unknown.

 Megumi Fushiguro

 Megumi Fushiguro (伏黒 恵, Fushiguro Megumi) is a first-year student at Tokyo Jujutsu High, trained by Satoru Gojo.
 He encounters Yuji Itadori while retrieving a cursed object and later advocates sparing Yuji after Sukuna's possession.
 As a descendant of the Zen'in clan, Megumi wields the Ten Shadows Technique (十種影法術, Tokusa no Kage Bōjutsu), summoning (式神, shikigami) from shadows to exorcise Curses.
 His potential earns recognition from Sukuna and others, though Gojo prevents his adoption by the Zen'in.
 During missions, he develops an incomplete Chimera Shadow Garden (嵌合 暗翳庭, Kangō An'eitei), a Domain Expansion that enhances his shikigami.
 After Naobito Zen'in's death, Megumi is named clan head.
 In the Culling Games, he fights to save his sister Tsumiki, only for Sukuna to possess him after Yorozu's defeat.
 Sukuna exploits Megumi's despair, using Mahoraga to kill Tsumiki.
 During Gojo's battle with Sukuna, Megumi endures Infinite Void's effects.
 Though initially unresponsive, he later resists Sukuna's control after Yuji's intervention.